luiul/retoure-m/README.md

 execute procedure pickup()
 ```

-Example of a `Transport` object returned from the database:
+Example of an instance of the `Transport` model returned from the database:

 ```javascript
 [